 Rea, D. O. (1969, September 15).
 Sundance Readies Year-Round Fun.
 Retrieved from The Deseret News: https://news.google.com/newspapers?id=nYohAAAAIBAJ&sjid=NpcFAAAAIBAJ&pg=6504%2C3362902

 [i] Prior to becoming a program of the Sundance Institute, the film festival, established in 1978, was named the United States Film Festival.
-After it became part of the institute, its name was officially changed in 1989.
+The name change occurred after it became part of the institute, in 1989.

 [ii] The film festival is a program of the Sundance Institute.
-It now takes place each year in three Utah locations: Salt Lake City, Park City, and Sundance.
+As a result of its growth, it now takes place each year in three Utah locations: Salt Lake City, Park City, and Sundance.

 [iii] Population as of 2017 per the U.S. Census Bureau